reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 - elect chair persons for each Working Group (every 4 years)
 - allow the chairs persons of each working group to report on the activities of the previous year
 -	discuss and vote on significant issues and/or the decisions made by the ORSO chairs
--	esolve disputes on any of these decisions.
+-	resolve disputes on any of these decisions.

 In certain cases, in order to ensure timely decision making, consultation with the ORSO membership can be done online between AGMs.
 The outcome of the consultation or vote should be reported at the AGM in the appropriate forum or working group.
 The work of ORSO is currently managed by eight elected chair persons, with at least two per Working Group.
 These positions will normally have a term of four years with one chair from each Working Group elected every two years at the AGM.
 There is no limit to the number of consecutive terms and self-nominations for these positions are always welcome.